Affirm Holdings: 2024–2025: International expansion

 In November 2024, Affirm launched its installment loans in the U.K. with interest-free as well as interest-bearing monthly payment options.
 Among the first merchants offering Affirm as a payment method in the U.K. were Alternative Airlines, the flight booking website, and payments processing firm Fexco.
 The company also appointed Robert O'Hare as its Chief Financial Officer (CFO), following an earlier announcement to promote Michael Linford, the then-CFO, to the new position of Chief Operating Officer (COO).
 That same month, Affirm also stated it accounted for a third of the payment value and over half of the revenue in the U.S. BNPL sector.

 In February 2025, Affirm and Shopify extended their partnership beyond the U.S., maintaining Affirm as Shopify's exclusive pay-over-time provider.
 As part of this expansion, Shop Pay Installments launched in Canada, with preparations underway for rollouts in the U.K., Australia, France, Germany and the Netherlands.
 That same month, Affirm also partnered with FIS to offer pay-over-time services to FIS's banking clients and their customers.
-It was reported that the partnership would enable banks working with FIS to offer their own version of the "Affirm Card", allowing consumers to access Affirm’s installment plans with payments automatically deducted from their checking accounts.
+It was reported that the partnership would enable banks working with FIS to offer their own version of the "Affirm Card", allowing consumers to access Affirm's installment plans with payments automatically deducted from their checking accounts.

 In March 2025, Affirm was replaced by its competitor Klarna as the exclusive BNPL provider at Walmart.
 This change came after Walmart-backed OnePay was allowed to acquire shares of Klarna through an arrangement.
 Affirm stated at that time that its partnership with Walmart had generated about 5% of Affirm's GMV and nearly 2% of its adjusted operating income in the second half of 2024, and that Affirm's products were also available via other means such as the Affirm Card.
 That same month, JPMorgan Chase's payments unit announced a partnership with Affirm, making the latter's BNPL options available at the point of checkout for the bank's network of merchants.
 These BNPL options would facilitate purchases up to $30,000 while offering repayment periods up to five years.
 In May 2025, Costco announced a partnership with Affirm to provide Affirm's installment payment options to Costco's customers when making online purchases.
 The options were available for purchases ranging from $500 to $17,500, and included several monthly payment plans for customers to choose from.

 For the year ended June 30, 2025, Affirm reported $3.22 billion in revenue, $52.2 million in net income and an operating loss of $87.3 million, while processing consumer purchases worth $36.7 billion in GMV.
 The company also said it had $11.15 billion in total assets and $3.07 billion in total stockholders' equity by the end of June 2025.
-There were 24.1 million consumers and 419,000 merchants using Affirm’s services as of September 2025, according to the company.
+There were 24.1 million consumers and 419,000 merchants using Affirm's services as of September 2025, according to the company.

+Also in June 2025, Affirm was added to Russell 1000 Growth Index.